rduplain/nixd/README.md

 ...) to contain all of your project's processes, the initial install process for which is why nixd exists.

+Note that 'nixd' and 'all' are reserved and cannot be used as package names.

 ### Goals for Use